regen-network/open-science/socMapping/SOC_MappingGuide.md

 provide the highest accuracy SOC map.

 ## Creating prediction image using stockSOC_PredictImage.ipynb
-To create a SOC% or stock prediction image you need to select the image date from the table output when running the StockSOC_ProcessPoints.ipynb script.
+To create a SOC% or stock prediction image you need to select the image date from the table output when running the StockSOC\_ProcessPoints.ipynb script.
 In most cases that will be the date that had the lowest RMSE.
 At present, the number regression coefficients must be between 2 and 4.
 If a higher dimensional regression is required the script can be easily edited to accommodate that.

-To run the “stockSOC_PredictImage” script you need to enter the date of the Sentinel-2 image that you want to process.
-The resolution and cloud screening variables are the same as those described above for the “StockSOC_ExtractPoints” script.
+To run the "stockSOC\_PredictImage" script you need to enter the date of the Sentinel-2 image that you want to process.
+The resolution and cloud screening variables are the same as those described above for the "StockSOC\_ExtractPoints" script.
 In the next code block enter the path and filename for the ESRI Shapefiles. with the project boundary polygon and the path and filename for the output GeoTIFF image.
-In the next code block you will enter the following data that can be copied from the table output from the “StockSOC_ProcessPoints” script: features (bands), intercept, and regression coefficients.
+In the next code block you will enter the following data that can be copied from the table output from the "StockSOC\_ProcessPoints" script: features (bands), intercept, and regression coefficients.
 The intercept, and regression coefficients variable must be entered as an array with commas separating each value.

+You will also need to specify a scaling factor so the output image can be converted from a floating point data format to a 16-bit integer format.
+Converting to 16-bit integers makes it possible to download larger image using Google Earth Engine.
+It might take a few trials to find the best factor for your data set depending on the range of data values.
+When viewing the output image you will need to divide all pixels by the factor you specified to obtain the actual data values.
+If your study area is to large to allow downloading a 16-bit image it might be possible to process subsets of the study area or download to a Google Drive.
+Information about dealing with large images is available on the Google Earth Engine web site.

 When you run the script it can take several seconds to output the image.
 When the script is running you can see the prediction equation that is